 This pocketbook guide discusses the issues, and gives you some helpful tips and strategies that you can use on a regular basis to ensure your relationship with parents is a winning one.

-You will also gain access to our ‘Members Area.’
+Please also be sure to check out our ‘Members Area.’

-The parent zone includes regular guest blogs from leading practitioners around the world, some exclusive articles including self evaluations and a section called ‘Dad – it doesn’t help!’, specifically written for us by author Mark Macguire.
+The ‘Parent Zone‘ includes all content created for parents by the team at WWPIS and regular guest blogs from leading practitioners around the world, some exclusive articles including self evaluations and a section called ‘Dad – it doesn’t help!’ written by author Mark Macguire.

 Components include: Parent Support, Strength and Conditioning, Injury Prevention, Performance Testing, Mindset, Nutrition, Lifestyle, Recovery,Planning and Screening.